line/kotlin-jdsl/docs/en/jpql-with-kotlin-jdsl/predicates.md

 ### Parentheses

-Calling logical operators using a normal function instead of an extension function allows you to order the operators using parentheses.
+Call logical operators using a normal function instead of an extension function to add parentheses for the order of operations.
-In an extended function, Kotlin JDSL cannot add parentheses because the order is ambiguous.
+As for extension functions, Kotlin JDSL cannot add parentheses because the order is ambiguous.

 ```kotlin
 // normal function: (Employee.name = 'Employee01' AND Employee.nickname = 'E01') or (Employee.name = 'Employee02' AND Employee.nickname = 'E02')